 The Chos went to the US in the early 1980s, where Young-Chuel served as a pastor in Buffalo, New York and also enrolled in New York Theological Seminary.
 The couple and their three sons went to Eurasia as missionaries in 1990 and served there until 1996 when they returned to the US, where Young-Chuel became an ordained member of the New York Annual Conference.
 Susanna enrolled in New York Theological Seminary, earning a Master of Divinity degree in 2001 and eventually seeking ordination in Eurasia.

-Her theological studies, Susanna says, taught her “that it is necessary for a minister to see the world in God’s perspective” and to be patient.
-With her sons grown, and two serving as pastors, Susanna and Young-Chuel felt the call to return to Eurasia.
+Her theological studies, S. Cho says, taught her “that it is necessary for a minister to see the world in God’s perspective” and to be patient.
+With her sons grown, and two serving as pastors, S. Cho and Y.C Cho felt the call to return to Eurasia.
 “I believe that God will continue to work through me and my husband for his Kingdom.
 Although I can see that there were weaknesses and failures in my life, God is faithful and works through my weaknesses.”

 The Chos’ three sons are Daniel, John, and Paul.